hTrap/htrap.github.io/_posts/2015-07-31-debugging-set-mode-and-fixing-memory-leaks.md

 ---

 After implementation of the bulk function, the next task was to clean up my code in accordance to syslog-ng standards.
-To acheive that the follwing standards were taken care of throughout the code I had written so far :
+To acheive that the following standards were taken care of throughout the code I had written so far :

 + Indentation should be done only with spaces,